Lattice 3-polytopes with few lattice points: Classification of -polytopes with five lattice points

 This finishes the case study, but we still need to check that different configurations in the list are not $\Z$-equivalent.
-Configurations of different signature are certainly not $\Z$-equivalent.
-Within those of signature $(3,2)$, since the volume vector is primitive, Theorem~\ref{thm:VolumeVectors} says that different values of $(a,b)$ produce inequivalent configurations.
+Within those of signature $(3,2)$, since the volume vector is primitive, Proposition~\ref{prop:VolumeVectors} says that different values of $(a,b)$ produce inequivalent configurations.
 In signature $(2,1)$, however, the volume vector is $ (q,q,0,0,-2q)$ so, a priori, configurations with different $p$ and the same $q$ could still be $\Z$-equivalent.
 Let us prove that they are not.